portsoc/hangman-in-branches/README.md

 ## Objectives

+So far we only had a script file that we ran with node.
+This is fine for small projects, but as we are going to make a medium sized application it is better to use a package manager.
+This branch will introduce you to [NPM](https://www.npmjs.com/), the Node Package Manager.
-In this step, we will start to use the [NPM](https://www.npmjs.com/) package manager to install and manage dependencies for our project.
+One of the most important reasons we need NPM is to install and manage dependencies for our project.

 We highly urge you to visit the resources on moodle before proceeding.
 Make sure to write and run the programs of [Code Examples to Copy, stage 4](https://portsoc.github.io/code-copy-examples/stage-4) on your computers or the university machines (this cannot be done on Replit).